ArcticSnow/TopoPyScale_Documentation/docs/6_examples.md

 ## Finse, Norway

 ### Site Description
 Finse is located at 1200m above sea level in Southern Norway.
 The site is is equipped of a large set of instruments for weather, snow, carbon fluxes and others.
-A full description of instrumentation available on (UiO website)[https://www.mn.uio.no/geo/english/research/groups/latice/infrastructure/].This example can be run for specific point (weather station) or in spatialized way (TopoSUB).
+A full description of instrumentation available on [UiO website](https://www.mn.uio.no/geo/english/research/groups/latice/infrastructure/).This example can be run for specific point (weather station) or in spatialized way (TopoSUB).

 ### How to run the example